Baseline-JS/baseline-ai-stack/shared/client-api/README.md

 # Client API

-A client side library intended to be used in multiple clients, such as admin, web and mobile.
+A client side library intended to be used in multiple clients, such as chat, web and mobile.
 It handles authenticated and un-authenticated requests to the projects API.

 ## Type Naming

-Consider naming after the group of API endpoints, such as Admin, for all admin API requests.
+Consider naming after the group of API endpoints, such as Chat, for all chat API requests.

 ## Working With Baseblocks